Newell93/finalcjproject-2016/README.md

 I could also allow them to find schools by looking at a drop-down county menu that could also let them find a list of schools in their area.

-Users can **sort** the data by vaccination rate or belief exemption rate as percentages.
+Users can **sort** the data by vaccination rate or belief exemption rate as percentages, ascending or descending.

 #Views and Routes

+Not much to say about these at this point.
+I will include screenshots when the app is built.

 #Visualizations

+Same as **Views and Routes.**

 #Deployment

+Same as **Views and Routes.**